NexGen-3D-Printing/MKS-SKIPR-SETUP/README.md

 Once that has completed (the update, not the beer), type: sudo reboot

-After the reboot has complete, log back into the board using: ssh nexgen3d@192.168.0.123 (Use your user name you set in the previous step, and replace the IP with the IP of your actula board)
+After the reboot has complete, log back into the board using: ssh nexgen3d@192.168.0.123 (Use your user name you set in the previous step, and replace the IP with the IP of your actual board)

 Now we are getting to the good part, installing Klipper, make sure you are in your home folder, by typing: cd ~